Kotlin/anko/README.md

 ### Styles

-Koan supports styling: `style` is simply a function that accepts `View`, is applied for the `View` itself, and then recursively to each child of a `View` if it is a `ViewGroup`:
+Anko supports styling: `style` is simply a function that accepts `View`, is applied for the `View` itself, and then recursively to each child of a `View` if it is a `ViewGroup`:

 ```kotlin
 verticalLayout {